-Here’s a look at what you need to know about Arlington National Cemetery in Virginia.
+Here’s a look at Arlington National Cemetery in Virginia.

-Facts: Arlington National Cemetery in Arlington, Virginia contains the remains of more than 300,000 people from the Unites States and eleven other countries, buried there since the 1860's.
+Arlington National Cemetery in Arlington, Virginia, contains the remains of more than 400,000 people from the United States and 11 other countries, buried there since the 1860s.

-More than 4 million people visit the cemetery annually.
+More than three million people visit the cemetery annually.

-The Arlington Estate was originally owned by George Washington Parke Custis, adopted grandson of George Washington.
-His daughter Mary Ann Randolph, who married Robert E. Lee, inherited the estate.
+The Arlington estate was originally owned by George Washington Parke Custis, adopted grandson of George Washington.
+His daughter Mary Anna Randolph Custis, who married Robert E. Lee, inherited the estate.
 It was abandoned by the Lees during the Civil War and used as headquarters for the Union army.

 The flags in Arlington National Cemetery are flown at half-staff from a half hour before the first funeral until a half hour after the last funeral each day.

-The partial remains of the seven astronauts who died aboard the Space Shuttle Challenger on January 28, 1986 are buried at Arlington National Cemetery.
+The partial remains of the seven astronauts who died aboard the Space Shuttle Challenger on January 28, 1986, are buried at the cemetery.

 The seven Columbia astronauts have their own memorial at Arlington, near the one for the Challenger.

-As a living tribute, there are 36 Memorial Trees for the Medal of Honor recipients.
+As a living tribute, there are 36 Memorial Trees for Medal of Honor recipients.

-Annually just prior to Memorial Day weekend the 3rd U.S. Infantry (The Old Guard) place American flags before all the gravestones and niches of service members buried at Arlington National Cemetery and the U.S. Soldier’s and Airmen’s Home National Cemetery.
+Annually, just prior to Memorial Day weekend, the 3rd US Infantry (The Old Guard) places American flags before the gravestones and niches of service members buried at Arlington National Cemetery and the US Soldier’s and Airmen’s Home National Cemetery.

 The Tomb is made from Yule marble quarried in Colorado.
 It consists of seven pieces, with a total weight of 79 tons.
 The Tomb was completed in 1932, at a cost of $48,000.